sanathaniel/msa/prizes/Shortlist.markdown

 	exclusion applies even if a new edition (paperback or revised, for example) was published in the award year.<br />
 <p>Please visit our <a href="/prizes/nominations/">Nominations page</a>
-	in Spring 2025 to recommend a book(                              published in 2024).
+	in Spring 2026 to recommend a book(published in 2025).
 Visit our <a href="/prizes/archive.html"
 		>Archive</a> to see previous winners.</p>